-Orton punted then Heavyweight Champion, CM Punk in the head for no other reason than to prove a point to DiBiase and Rhodes, causing (kayfabe) injuries that forced him to forfeit the title.
+- Orton punted then Heavyweight Champion, CM Punk in the head for no other reason than to prove a point to DiBiase and Rhodes, causing (kayfabe) injuries that forced him to forfeit the title.
 Years later when Punk actually calls him out on this, Punk had switched heel a while back, and Orton has turned face (without really being any less evil), so Punk gets booed for wanting rather justified revenge and Orton is cheered whenever he uses the same head-punting move on members of Punk's group.
 Orton actually said he wants to legitimately paralyze Punk and the crowd cheered him for this.
 Orton so far is not only a Karma Houdini, but the crowd actually supports him getting away with it.

-Kane got one in the summer of 2009.
+- Kane got one in the summer of 2009.
 He kidnapped and tortured The Great Khali's "brother," Ranjin Singh, and launched some sneak attacks on Khali himself to boot.
 You'd think that Kane was definitely cruising for a comeuppance, but afterward he defeated Khali in pay-per-view matches twice, then Knee Capped him with the steel steps on SmackDown on top of it.
 And just to make things even more aggravating, Kane turned face soon afterward with no penance on his part.
 This could just be because WWE fans honestly like Kane more than they do Khali.

-During the late 90s early 2000s, the Big Bossman had a bad heel run where being a karma houdini seemed to be his gimmick.
-Outside the ring he did all sorts of horrible things, such as cook Al Snow's dog and feed it to him and disrupt the funeral of The Big Show's father.
+- During the late 90s early 2000s, the Big Bossman had a bad heel run where being a karma houdini seemed to be his gimmick.
+He did all sorts of horrible things outside the ring, such as cook Al Snow's dog and feed it to him and disrupt the funeral of the Big Show's father.
 Inside the ring, most of his matches, win lose or draw, ended with him handcuffing his opponent to the ropes and beating him with a nightstick.
-He never got paid back in kind.
-The worst thing that happened to him were Big Show (A) crushing his car note and (B) ultimately winning the blowoff match in their feud in short order.
+The worst things that happened to him were Big Show (A) crushing his car note and (B) ultimately winning the blowoff match in their feud in short order.
 He never did get anywhere near the main event scene again, though.